Welcome to Vanuatu

 At a glance

-The tourism association of Vanuatu got it right when the said “Vanuatu is quite unlike anywhere else on Earth.
+The tourism association of Vanuatu got it right when they said “Vanuatu is quite unlike anywhere else on Earth.
 It’s like the greatest hits of the world’s most spectacular experiences – all in the one place.”
 This archipelago of islands is in a Y-shape that stretches 1,300 kilometres.
 The islands themselves are mostly mountains of volcanic origin with narrow strips of coastal beauty.

 Vanuatu has been inhabited since 500 BC.
 The first settlers arrived in canoes from New Guinea over 3500 years ago.
 During the 19th Century, English and French Christian missionaries, traders and planters settled on some of the islands.
 Of course, as a result of the missionaries, Christianity is the main belief system.
-The rest is history as they say.
+The rest is history, as they say.
 What stands today is a magnificent archipelago of islands offering an epic diversity of experiences and natural wonders.
 Wherever you go, the locals will be happy and welcoming and the food will be sumptuous!

 In Vanuatu, there are three official languages including English, French, and Bislama which is a Pidgin English.